ned-kelly/docker-multicontainer-libretime/README.md

  - There seems to be a bug in the current build of Libretime where if you run Postgres on another host the web/ui fails to log in (without any logs/errors showing anywhere)...
 After much pain trying to get this running "properly", the quick and simple fix has been to use a TCP proxy, that just proxies the PostgreSQL port:5432 to the actual dedicated postgres container.

- - Icecast can't really run in it's own dedicated container because Libretime currently writes its config file - This could be fixed my mapping the config files from one container into the other, anyone want to submit a PR ;)
+ - By default - using "localhost" as the server name variable (in airtime.conf), iFrames obviously won't work - For now we are using a reverse proxy fix to replace any references to the "localhost" iframes to be relative..
+See [Feature Request 515](https://github.com/LibreTime/libretime/issues/515) for details.

- - By default - using "localhost" as the server name variable (in airtime.conf), iFrames obviously won't work - For now we need to use a reverse proxy to replace the "localhost" iframes to be relative..
-See [Feature Request 515](https://github.com/LibreTime/libretime/issues/515).
+ - There seems to be issues when trying to just plonk a reverse proxy directly in front of the latest release of Libratime - Suspect some additional headers may need to be passed through - Anyone who has found a fix when using reverse proxies, please submit a PR.

 ## Deploying on the internet?

-You will need to setup port forwarding for:
+You will need to setup port forwarding to your Docker host for:

- - TCP:8000 (Icecast server)
+ - TCP:8000 (Icecast server) - **NB: change the default icecast passwords first!**
  - Perhaps to your web interface port if you want this public...
  - TCP:8001 & TCP:8002 (Remote access for Master & Source inputs - **NB: This allows open access to Libretime, use with caution or via a VPN.**

-You might want to use something like [This Caddy Docker Container](https://github.com/abiosoft/caddy-docker) to proxy pass to Apache with an automatic signed SSL certificate thanks to Lets Encrypt...
+You might want to use something like [This "Caddy" Docker Container](https://github.com/abiosoft/caddy-docker) to proxy pass to Apache with an automatic signed SSL certificate thanks to Lets Encrypt...